 All these elements were in place in the scenario described above, and when I made the decision to retain this student, he could at last begin to climb up from the low expectations that he had set for himself.

-Strategies for raising levels of participation and achievement in America's secondary classrooms:
+Simple Strategies for raising levels of participation and achievement in America's secondary classrooms:

 In each and every classroom, raised hands will be the protocol for student responses.
 Raised hands, and the thought provoking silence that accompanies the teacher survey of volunteers--as well as non-volunteers--creates the think-space, wait time and performance pressure necessary for all students to become engaged.